dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## Proteins

 A chain of amino acids produced by the ribosome is called a polypeptide.
-A protein consists of one or more polypeptide chains that fold into a specific 3D structure and work together as a functional unit.
+A **protein** consists of **one or more polypeptide chains** that fold into a specific 3D structure and work together as a functional unit.

-After translation, polypeptides often undergo post-translational modifications that affect their folding, stability, localization, activity, and overall function.
+After translation, polypeptides often undergo *post-translational modifications* that affect their folding, stability, localization, activity, and overall function.

 **Proteomics** is the large-scale study of proteins — including their structures, functions, modifications, and interactions.
 {: .notice--primary}

-Although gene expression, often measured by quantifying mRNA molecules in a sample, can serve as a proxy for protein production, the relationship is not always straightforward. mRNA transcripts vary in stability; some degrade quickly after being translated only a few times, while others persist and are translated repeatedly.
+Although **gene expression**, often measured by quantifying mRNA molecules in a sample, can serve as a **proxy for protein production**, the relationship is not always straightforward. mRNA **transcripts vary in stability**; some degrade quickly after being translated only a few times, while others persist and are translated repeatedly.
 In addition, protein molecules themselves have widely different half-lives, ranging from hours to over a week, further influencing the correlation between mRNA abundance and protein levels.

 ## Example

-Let's work through an example using a hypothetical diploid eukaryotic organism that has a single chromosome containing a single gene.
+Let's work through an example using a **hypothetical diploid eukaryotic organism** that has a **single chromosome** containing a **single gene**.

-First, we create the genetic material of its mother: starting from a coding strand of DNA, we apply DNA polymerase to generate the complementary template strand.
+First, we create the genetic material of its mother: starting from a **coding strand of DNA**, we apply DNA polymerase to **generate the complementary template strand**.
 There we have it—our first piece of double-stranded DNA.

 ```python